pvdz/bestchessline/PROMPT.md

-# Chess Moves Coach - Development Memory
+# Best Chess Liens Analysis App - Development Memory

 This file serves as the AI memory/description for this application.
 It should reflect the current project status such that an AI can take a task for this project and complete it without having to analyze every file in detail.

 ## Application Overview

 A comprehensive web-based chess analysis application that provides interactive board manipulation, Stockfish engine integration, game import/navigation, real-time analysis capabilities, and enhanced move validation with effect detection.
-Built with TypeScript, HTML/CSS, and WebAssembly.
+Built with simple vanilla TypeScript and HTML/CSS.
+And Claude.

 ## Core Architecture